"Lively guitar that would make the Allman Brothers proud!"

 When that chapter closed, Devin went solo, immersing himself deeper in all styles of Americana music.
 He began concentrating on songwriting.
 Legendary Texas writers like Townes Van Zandt, Paul Ritchey, and Ray Winkler gave Devin personal songwriting help.
 While touring with a power trio, the Devin Leigh Band, people began to take notice of Devin’s guitar skills.
 With the offers too great to pass up, he put his singer/songwriter career on hold and became a full time guitar player.
 Devin took on a job playing for Dallas’s most popular singers, Becca Daylrymple.
 There he forged his own unique style, blending old school blues and rockabilly with modern rock and country.
 He co-wrote “No Man’s Land”, featured on the compilation “Texas Unplugged” on the Palo Dura Label.

 For over five years, Devin played guitar for Austin based Bleu Edmondson.
 Bleu has a gritty, southern style that is full of emotion.
-Playing around 250 dates a year, the band headlines all the major venues from the south to New York City, selling out many of them.
+Playing around 250 dates a year, the band headlined all the major venues from the south to New York City, selling out many of them.
 They released a live album “One Voice,” in 2006 to critical acclaim.
 In 2007 they teamed up with producer Dwight Baker (Kelly Clarkson), to record “Lost Boy.”
 The album, released under Smith Music, was ranked in the top 20 of the national Americana charts, and in the top ten of most Texas Charts.
 USA Today named the single “Last Last Time” as one of the top ten buzz worthy songs of 2009, and charted nationally at #9 on the Americana chart.
 It was also the number one seller on Lone Star Music for 2007!
 The record was named "Best Album of the year", while the band was named "Best Texas Band of the Year" at the Oklahoma Music Awards.
 The Bleu Edmondson Band recorded a live DVD/cd at the legendary Billy Bob's Texas, which was voted "Best Live Album", 2009 at the Gruene with Envy awards.
 In 2009 the band signed with the prestigious Creative Artists Agency.
 The most recent single, “Finger on the Trigger” went to #3 on Cmt’s top twelve countdown.
 Devin recently finished colaborating with Dwight Baker again to record Bleu's newest album, "The Future Ain't What It Used to Be."
 The single "No Room for Mercy" went to #4 on the Texas Chart and "Blood Red Lincoln" going to #1!

 Next it was stints with other great Texas Artists like Jason Eady and Max Stalling.
 More touring and Texas music followed.

 Solo now, Devin is playing solo acoustic shows and joining top Texas artists such as Jason Boland and Jason Eady on guitar.
 He and Mike Ryan were winners of the 95.9 Ranch Pickin' Party.
 His debut album, "Music For the Sole" was released in January of 2011.
 Getting back to basic's, the show focuses on acoustic instrumentals and slide guitar, harmonica, and percussion pedals played by foot!
 Devin released his first solo album "Music for the Sole', with 10 originals in 2012.
+The album was recorded at Devin's home, with no computer enhancement.
+It has received very well by fans and critics alike!

 "He's a stud, man, he knows what he's doing for sure.
 The thing I love about Devin is he plays a much different style of guitar depending on what the song calls for.
 And he did all of the lead guitar work on Lost Boy and really knocked it out of the park.
 He's so diverse in what he listens to and he soaks it all up so if we need a real rockin' 80's vibe guitar at a show he'll play that.
 If we need a real country pickin' kind of thing, he'll do that.
 And he plays a lot of slide and different kinds of guitars – sounds and tones – he's very adaptable that way.” ~Bleu Edmondson